English

 Types of Vertigo

-There are two types of vertigo:
+Peripheral and central vertigo are the two types of vertigo.

-1. Peripheral Vertigo: A dysfunction in the part of the inner ear that regulates balance is the cause of peripheral vertigo.
+A dysfunction in the part of the inner ear that regulates balance is the cause of peripheral vertigo.
 These regions are referred to as the semicircular canals or vestibular labyrinths.
 The vestibular nerve could potentially be connected to the problem.
 This nerve runs from the brainstem to the inner ear.

 There are several possible causes of peripheral vertigo.